qiime/qiime-deploy/README.md

 noted), but you will need to supply the correct conf file as input to _qiime-deploy_.

+### Downloading qiime-deploy

+To get started please download the repositories listed below.
+These commands assume you have already set up your system following the directions above and that you are in your home directory.

+    git clone git://github.com/qiime/qiime-deploy.git
+    git clone git://github.com/qiime/qiime-deploy-conf.git
+    cd qiime-deploy/

 ### View qiime-deploy options

 To see the available options provided by qiime-deploy, run the following